alxfed/alxfed.github.io/index.md

 __*Data scientist, independent contractor.*__

-I take small to medium Data Science projects (less than a year) in Chicago, IL or tele.<br>
+I take small to medium data science projects (less than a year) in Chicago, IL or tele.<br>
-Green Card holder, complete work authorization in the US.
+Green Card holder, work authorization in the US.

 __A typical project:__
 - Definition of the problem and tools; definition of what should be delivered;